Four Must-Stops Along the Wisconsin Cranberry Trail

 Glacial Lake Cranberries and the Cranberry Link Visitor Center in Wisconsin Rapids is right off of Highway 54 (or Highway 173 depending on where you’re coming from) on County Road D. The marsh offers tours of one of the oldest cranberry marshes in central Wisconsin.
 Tours start at the end of September and last through the third week in October.
 Tours are offered Monday through Saturday, but be sure to call ahead!
 These hour-long tours, which start at the visitor’s center and end in the marsh, are popular and fill up fast.

 Stop at the Discovery Center

 Your trip around cranberry country isn’t complete without a stop in the heart of it: Warrens, the “Cranberry Capital of Wisconsin.”
-Follow highway 173 from Wisconsin Rapids and you’ll eventually find the Wisconsin Cranberry Discovery Center and Museum.
+Follow highway 173 from Wisconsin Rapids and you’ll eventually find the Wisconsin Cranberry Discovery Center.

 The museum is home to interactive exhibits that display Wisconsin’s unique history of the cranberry, from a staple of Native American life to its importance today as Wisconsin's top fruit crop.

 And, the best way to truly appreciate the cranberry is by sampling.
-Visit a test kitchen and ice cream parlor to taste cranberry creations.
+Visit our ice cream parlor to taste cranberry creations.
 We recommend the cranberry ice cream, cranberry pie, cranberry bread, cranberry scones, cranberry cookies ... well, you get the idea.